 HMRC and iXBRL Tagging – What You Should Know

-Many companies in the U.K. have their year-ends on either the 31 December or 31 March.
-This means that many businesses, especially those with December year-ends, will need to comply with HMRC filing deadlines within a matter of weeks.
+Many companies in the U.K. have their year-ends on either 31 December or 31 March.
+This means that many businesses, especially those with December year-ends, must comply with HMRC filing deadlines within a matter of weeks.

 With time ticking away, it’s worth knowing what you need to do to get your accounts and tax computations ready for submission with HMRC and avoid any late filing penalties in the process.

-What do I have to send to HMRC?
+What iXBRL Tagging do I have to send to HMRC?

 Generally, a company will submit the Company Tax return form (CT600) for the period along with the tax computations and a copy of their accounts, to HMRC.

 Under U.K. legislation, company tax returns and accompanying accounts filed on or after 1 April 2011 should be sent online to HMRC using Inline XBRL (iXBRL).
-This means that the vast majority of companies are no longer able to just attach a pdf copy of their accounts or computations when filing with HMRC.
+This means that most companies can no longer attach a pdf copy of their accounts or computations when filing with HMRC.

-iXBRL is a variation on XBRL, which is also known as eXtensible Business Reporting Language. iXBRL documents are capable of being read by both machines and people and can be opened through a standard web browser or printed out and read.
+iXBRL is a variation on XBRL, which is also known as eXtensible Business Reporting Language. iXBRL documents can be read by both machines and people and can be opened through a standard web browser or printed out and read.

 While in the ideal world, all businesses would be able to convert their accounts and computations internally into iXBRL format for filing with HMRC, what do you do if you don’t have the relevant iXBRL conversion software, or you simply don’t have the time, to complete such a task?